-Chiang Mai: Bua Thong Waterfall & Thailand country side
+Chiang Mai, Thailand: Bua Thong Waterfall & northern Thai country side

 Our last day in Chiang Mai was spent on a motorbike exploring the Northern Thailand countryside.
 We'd heard about this waterfall, Bua Thong, that was considered a must see from a friend and it was truly a one of a kind experience.
 Because of the mineral deposits the water leaves as it flows over the rocks, you can literally climb up (or run up, like the local kids were doing) the waterfall with no support what so ever.
 They've calcified which makes them feel almost feel spongey yet grippy to the touch.
 The first few steps up were ones of uncertainty but then as the kids continued to speed past us on both sides, we decided it was safe enough to get off all fours and walk up-right!